pudly/schmopera-hugo/content/articles/talking-with-singers-leonardo-capalbo.md

 ## What singers do you admire?
 How much do you aim to emulate their technique?

 I love voices that have power and poetry.
 I hear something important in the singers of several generations ago like Enrico Caruso, Giacomo Lauri-Volpi and Beniamino Gigli.
 They had individuality, a strong connection to the lightest edge of their voices as well as the ability to unleash heroic tones of generous proportions.
 Flexibility was a fundamental component of their singing.

+>"But remember: do not rely solely on talent to see you through.
+The onus is always upon the artist to deliver."

 These tenors were not influenced by recorded sound as we are in the contemporary world.
 I think this has led to a predominance of compressed sounds in singing.
 I don't think placement as a technical device is healthy or helpful.
 I believe in releasing the voice through coordination of breath pressure and airflow in balance with the proper muscles throughout your body.